 - On August 17, 2017

-- challenge, commitment, confidence, control, growth, mental toughness, resilience
+- challenge, challenge, commitment, commitment, confidence, confidence, control, control, growth, growth, mental toughness, mental toughness, resilience, resilience

 On August 8th, the Fusion Sport team headed to the Queensland Academy of Sport to hear about all things mental toughness.
 An afternoon of frank discussion, we heard from elite athletes and sports psychologists alike about what it takes to succeed at the highest level.